 Step 3: Use screws at front of condenser to centre field diaphragm and open field diaphragm to fill view

-Step 4: Remove eyepiece and close down aperture diaphragm, open the diaphragm to fill approx one third of view
+Step 4: Remove eyepiece and close down aperture diaphragm, open the diaphragm to fill approximately one third of view

 Step 5: Replace the eyepiece and alternate between the different eyepieces as necessary

-There was a part in our history when we were not aware of the tiniest living organisms in the planet.
+There was a time in our history when we were not aware of the tiniest living organisms on the planet.
 We did not pay attention to them as we did not know they existed in the first place.

 But the invention of the microscope changed this dramatically and we have gone a long way since then, discovering microbes and the organelles of the mammalian cell.